SalMod91/da_salvino/README.md

 <summary>Click to expand</summary>

 #### Colour Scheme
-Upon falling in love with a dark chalkboard background found on Canva, i decided to center the font color scheme around it, opting for white text to ensure strong contrast and readability against the dark background.
+Upon falling in love with a dark chalkboard background found on Canva, i decided to centre the font colour scheme around it, opting for white text to ensure strong contrast and readability against the dark background.
 This choice was made to guarantee that the text stands out clearly and is easily readable.

-#FFB018 has been chosen purely for nostalgic reasons, as it was also used in my first project and first time writing code completely indepedent ever.
+#FFB018 has been chosen purely for nostalgic reasons, as it was also used in my first project and first time writing code completely independent ever.
 Although the choice is nostalgic, it still offers good visibility against a dark background, ensuring interactive elements and interactive feedback are easily recognizable.

 ![Colour Palette](/static/media/readme/colour-palette.png)